We are so-o-o lucky!

 In the beginning you'll want to keep your choices simple.

-For the purposes of Beginning Quilting 101 use quality 50 wt, 100% cotton threads like Aurifil on the orange cone or Superior Threads' Masterpiece.
 These are excellent quality threads and a nice weight for your first quilting projects.
 You will need to make few, if any, tension adjustments.

 Quality machine quilting threads are made with longer staple cotton.
 It creates less lint in your sewing machine.